Kitchen Remodel Permit Guide: What Requires a Permit in the Bay Area?

 Skipping the permit process might seem like a way to save time and money, but the consequences can be severe.
 Bay Area building departments actively enforce code compliance, and the risks of unpermitted work include:

 • Fines and penalties.
 Most cities impose fines that can be double or triple the original permit fee.
-In San Jose, the penalty for work done without a permit starts at two times the standard fee.
+In San Jose, the penalty for work done without a permit starts at two times the standard fee, and repeat violations can result in significantly higher assessments.

 • Stop-work orders.
 If an inspector discovers unpermitted construction, they can issue a stop-work order that halts your project until permits are obtained.